 Note: Some of our partner universities in the USA, UK, Japan and Hong Kong SAR may have very limited places.
 Swinburne Abroad often has more students apply than available places for these destinations.
 You are strongly encouraged to choose a 2nd and 3rd preference outside of these regions.

 Different countries and universities can have very different credit systems.
 This table has been designed as a guide to assist prospective international exchange students and faculties when completing a Proposed Study Plan.

 It should be used as a guide only.
 The main aim of this table is to ensure students are studying the equivalent of a Swinburne full-time credit load (50/37.5 credit points) when studying at one of our partner universities.

 Note: It is on the faculty's advice as to whether the exchange is deemed 50 or 37.5 credit points.

-Submit a completed proposed exchange study plan, along with your course planner and details of the units you wish to study overseas to the Global Mobility Team for pre-approval.
+Submit a completed proposed exchange study plan, along with your course planner and details of the units you wish to study overseas to the Swinburne Abroad Team for pre-approval.

 Send these documents to firstname.lastname@example.org with the subject "Study plan pre-approval required" and your Student ID (e.g. "Study plan pre-approval required Student ID 123456789") or drop by the Swinburne Abroad office at BA Building, Level 2, Atrium, Hawthorn Campus and hand over the documents there.

-Once Swinburne Abroad approves your study plan you will need to send it (along with your course planner and proposed unit information) to your faculty course co-ordinator to approve.
+Once Swinburne Abroad approves your study plan you will need to send it (along with your course planner and proposed unit information) to your faculty course director to approve.